Fortoom History, Family Crest & Coats of Arms

 Early Origins of the Fortoom family

 The one which was most influential and gave rise to the name Fordham was that of Fordham in Essex which was held by William de Warrene and others.
 In the survey of 1086 the village consisted of a Mill, 6 Beehives, and 25 goats.
 It was the Norman custom that the senior son should continue the main line name, but that the second son should adopt the name of the manor.
-"A small Gilbertine priory was founded in the reign of Henry III., by Sir Robert de Fordham, [in Fordham, Cambridgeshire] as a cell to the great monastery of the same order at Sempringham, in Lincolnshire; but scarcely a vestige remains."
-CITATION[CLOSE]

 Early History of the Fortoom family

 This web page shows only a small excerpt of our Fortoom research.
-Another 78 words (6 lines of text) covering the years 138 and 1388 are included under the topic Early Fortoom History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the year 1388 is included under the topic Early Fortoom History in all our PDF Extended History products and printed products wherever possible.

 Fortoom Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Fortoom have been found, including Fordham, Fordeham, Fordsham, Fordesham, Fordam and others.

-Early Notables of the Fortoom family (pre 1700)
+Early Notables of the Fortoom family

 More information is included under the topic Early Fortoom Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Fortoom family to the New World and Oceana
+Migration of the Fortoom family

 For many English families, the social climate in England was oppressive and lacked opportunity for change.
 For such families, the shores of Ireland, Australia, and the New World beckoned.
 They left their homeland at great expense in ships that were overcrowded and full of disease.
 Many arrived after the long voyage sick, starving, and without a penny.
 But even those were greeted with greater opportunity than they could have experienced back home.
 Numerous English settlers who arrived in the United States and Canada at this time went on to make important contributions to the developing cultures of those countries.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Fortoom were among those contributors: Robert Fordham who settled in Massachusetts in 1635; Edward Fordham settled in Rappahannock Virginia in 1728; George Fordham settled in Pennsylvania in 1773.